Ungdommens Naturvidenskabelige Forening: ScienceCamps

 Every year during the school summer holidays (July–August), UNF organises the so-called ScienceCamps.
 The aim of these ScienceCamps is to give young people an opportunity to meet others with similar interests and to spread interest in specific science subjects.

-Over the years, UNF has organised ScienceCamps in the fields of Mathematics, Computer Science, Biotechnology, Physics, Chemistry, Medicine, Environmental Technology, ScienceShow, Game Development and Software Development.
+Over the years, UNF has organised ScienceCamps in the fields of Mathematics, Computer Science, Biotechnology, Physics, Chemistry, Medicine, Environmental Technology, ScienceShow, Game Development, Health Science, Artificial Intelligence, Machine Learning, and Software Development.

 Published material

 A series of teaching material and a children's book have been published by the organization and is available on Danish libraries.